FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4 – Produce/08-Development Tools/08-Setting up a Markdown Editor.md

     ![Obsidian - Configuring Attachment Behavior](attachments/15-obsidian-attachment-configuration.png)

 13. To be compliant with the base Markdown specification, make sure to also set the `New link format` option to `Relative path to file` on the same settings page.
+Additionally, make sure to disable the option `Use [[Wikilinks]]`.

     ![Obsidian - Enabling Relative Locations for new Attachments](attachments/16-obisidian-relative-path-to-file.png)